Returning to Ireland from the United States of America

 Your US Tax Return

-If you are living in Ireland and earning money from a job, you may qualify to exclude that income up to an amount that is annually adjusted for inflation.
-This is called a foreign earned income exclusion.
+If you are living in Ireland and earning money from a job, you may qualify to exclude some of that income up to a certain amount.
+This amount is annually adjusted for inflation and called a foreign earned income exclusion.

 The IRS has an Interactive Tax Assistant tool to help determine whether your income earned in Ireland can be excluded from income reported on your tax return.